Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | 2018 | 346,406,460 |
 | 2019 | 365,639,285 |
 | 2020 | 375,813,651 |

+#### Total Transactions by Year

+1. **Insight**:

+   - The total number of transactions has shown a consistent upward trend over the years, with 2018 starting at a lower value compared to subsequent years.

 ### 4. What is the total sales for each region for each month?